Fort Collins, Colorado: Transit and taxi

 Fort Collins is connected to Loveland, Berthoud, Longmont, and Boulder via the FLEX regional bus route.
 Greeley-Evans Transit operates a service called the Poudre Express connecting Fort Collins with Windsor and Greeley.

 Bustang provides additional intercity transportation for the city.
 Fort Collins is the northernmost stop on the North Line, which connects southward to Denver.
 Planning for restoration of regional passenger rail recommenced in earnest in 2017.
 Fort Collins would be an intermediate stop for the proposed north–south Front Range Passenger Rail corridor between Pueblo and Cheyenne, Wyoming, though it would be the northern terminus of most trips.

-Taxi service is provided by Northern Colorado Yellow Cab.
-Pedicabs are also available from HopON LLC and Dream team Pedicabs.

 Railroads

 Freight service is provided by Union Pacific and BNSF.

 Currently there is no intercity passenger service; the last remaining services connecting the Front Range cities ceased with the formation of Amtrak in 1971.
 Front Range Passenger Rail is a current proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.

 The Fort Collins Municipal Railway was a streetcar system from 1919 to 1951, and from 1984 has been partially reinstated as a seasonal Heritage Streetcar service, under the same name.